BobD/kabem/README.md

 And of course the kaBEM grunt.js environment also has all standard grunt niceties like HTML/CSS validation and minimizing, local servers and LiveReload.
 And you can add your own project specific task, just give it a whirl.

-###kaBEM file structure

-The kaBEM scaffolding depends on 'src' folder with a index.html holding your HTML and a index.scss.
-It also contains a 'css' folder where all BEM CSS folders and files will be generated, plus a empty (SASS) 'helpers' and 'vendor' folder which you can use as needed.

-The scaffoling output will be placed in a 'build' folder.
-This includes a 'source' folder with all generated CSS and HTML, a 'bem' folder with all single modifier HTML pages for easy testing and a 'live' folder with deployable files.

 ###Why BEM?

 BEM stands for Block Element Modifier and was originally thought up by the people of <a href="http://yandex.ru/">Yandex</a>.
 BEM is no more then a simple CSS class naming convention which gives them purpose and meaning to other developers.
 In short the benefits are: